Keystone correction: what is it?

 Keystoning happens when the projector is not lined up perpendicularly on to the projection thus resulting in a misaligned, or skewed image.

 In other words, mounting the projector at an angle, causes keystoning as the best angle to project is parallel, the projection must be parallel to the projection screen for the best viewing experience.

-And also, if you are watching a movie, it will not be enjoyable because of the skewedness of the images, hence the feature that projector makers came up to combat the issue.
+And also, if you are watching a movie, it will not be enjoyable because of the distorted image, hence the feature that projector makers came up with to combat the issue.

 Manual keystone correction.

-You can fix keystoned projection, simply aligning the projector to match the screen angle , this is often the best way to fix keystone.
+You can fix keystoned projection, simply aligning the projector to match the screen angle , this is often the best way to fix keystone issues.

 How to keystone on a projector.

-The keystone feature on a projector is useful when users cannot move the projector around.
+The keystone adjustment feature on a projector is useful when users cannot move the projector around.